For Adults: Take Care with Antidepressants

 Many types of antidepressants are available.
-Sometimes you and your healthcare provider may need to try several to find the one that is best for you.
-Also, these medicines start to get better.
+Sometimes you and your healthcare provider may need to try a few to find the one that's best for you.
+Also, these medicines take start to get better.
 Your provider will help you find the one medicine or a combination It's important to take antidepressants exactly as prescribed.
 Talk with your healthcare